learn-co-curriculum/reading-ios-intro-to-xcode/README.md

 This is the Simulator.
 It simulates what your app will look like.
 That way, you aren't required to plug and run your app on your iPhone when developing an app.
 We can do so right from our computer.

-Lets change the background color to blue.
+Let's change the background color to blue.

 ![blue](http://i.imgur.com/hzDDoMG.png)